joaofbantunes/joaofbantunes/README.md

 I have a blog and a YouTube channel where I talk about all the subjects around software development (you can find links below).
 I also do some presentations on meetups, conferences and related events.

-I have a blog and a YouTube channel where I talk about all things software development (you can find links somewhere in the profile).
-I also do occasional presentations at meetups, conferences and related events.

 Big remote work supporter, as I believe the tech industry is in a privileged position to provide the best work-life balance, skipping unneeded commutes and relocations, while also being an example to the other industries.

 Some extra tidbits: